S3gmentati0nFault/S3gmentati0nFault.github.io/docs/bachelor/readme.md

 - Primary database - which handles the rest of the user information

-To handle the distribution of the microservices both Dockerfile and Docker-compose were used.
-The UI of the project is shown in the following figure.
+All of the components were handled using microservices which were built using both Dockerfile and Docker-compose.
+The UI of the project was developed using ReactJS and a sample is shown in the following figure.

 <figure>
   <img src="../assets/frontend.png" alt="Could not load the image">